sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 4. **Versatility:** Ansible is not limited to a specific domain and can be used for configuration management, application deployment, cloud provisioning, and more.
 It is suitable for a wide range of automation tasks.

-However, other tools like Puppet, Chef, and SaltStack also have their strengths.
-Puppet, for instance, is known for its strong configuration management capabilities and rich reporting features.
-Chef emphasizes infrastructure as code, while SaltStack offers event-driven automation.

 Ultimately, the best tool depends on factors such as the specific automation requirements, the existing technology stack, and the preferences and expertise of the team using the tool.
 It's often beneficial to evaluate multiple tools in a given context to determine which one aligns best with the goals and constraints of the organization.

 ## Does ansible support parellel execution of tasks?